maxgio92/maxgio92.github.io/content/posts/k8s-stride-06-elevation-privilege.md

 ### Network

 Don't forget to think about the network, as also network resources can be used to escalate, such as by getting informations from cloud provider's metadata API. [`NetworkPolicies`](https://kubernetes.io/docs/concepts/services-networking/network-policies/) enables to do access control at network level.
 [Kinvolk](https://kinvolk.io/)'s Inspektor Gadget [network-policy](https://github.com/kinvolk/inspektor-gadget/blob/master/docs/guides/network-policy.md) gadget could help to generate our Network Policy by inspecting our Pods network activity.
-Then the [Network Policy Editor](https://editor.cilium.io/) by [Cilium](https://cilium.io/) can also teach and generating them.
+Then the [Network Policy Editor](https://editor.cilium.io/) by [Cilium](https://cilium.io/) can also teach and generate them.

 ## Detection